jeffreykegler/old_kollos/notes/misc/strand.md

  meaningful to the application, or which may be undefined.

-* A start position, which is a G1 location.
+* A start position, which an input location.

-* An end position, which is a G1 location at or after the start position.
+* An end position, which is an input location at or after the start position.

 A non-terminal node, call it `node`, is a 3-tuple of